 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

 - 2 cm ginger root -peeled and roughly sliced

 - 1 cm turmeric root -peeled and roughly sliced

 - 250 ml coconut water (1 cup) or kombucha or water kefir

 - 2 - 3 tbsp grass-fed or organic gelatin

 - Place the water, ginger and turmeric root into a small pot and bring to the boil, reducing to a simmer for approx. 5 minutes.

-- Allow to cool for 5 minutes or so, remove the solids and stir in the coconut water, kombucha or water kefir, lemon and optional Camu powder.
+- Remove the solids (strain) and stir in the coconut water (kombucha or water kefir) honey, lemon and optional Camu powder.
 Taste to check that you are happy with the flavour (sour/sweet balance).
 I should be luke warm before adding your gelatin.

 - Now sprinkle the gelatin over the liquid, allow it to sit and bloom (go wrinkly) for a few minutes.
 For a traditional jelly set use 2 tablespoons, for a firmer, more gummy-lolly-like consistency, add 3 tablespoons.